VoltLang/Volta/doc/mangle.md

 Associative arrays are mangled `Aa$KEY$VALUE` so the type `bool*[i32]` would be mangled `AaipB`.

-Functions are mangled by starting with F, MF, or D, (for function, method, and delegate, respectively), a linkage letter (see the linkages in the above table), then the parameter types one by one (if there are any ref or out parameters, they are preceded by `r` or `O`).
+Functions are mangled by starting with `F`, `MF`, or `D`, (for function, method, and delegate, respectively), a linkage letter (see the linkages in the above table), then the parameter types one by one (if there are any ref or out parameters, they are preceded by `r` or `O`).
 The letter `Z` marks the end of the parameters, then the return value is given.

 That might be a lot to take in, so here's an example.
 Say the following function is in a module called 'test'.